jeffpar/pcjs.v1/disks/pc/windows/1.03b/README.md

 [Windows 1.03](../1.03/) was released in August 1986.

-It's been noted on the [WinWorld](https://winworldpc.com/product/windows-10/103) that 1.03 disks have been found with `USER.EXE` dated either `08-21-86` *or* `08-24-86`.
-However, we are not convinced, so we have designated these disks **Windows 1.03b**.
+It's been noted on [WinWorld](https://winworldpc.com/product/windows-10/103) that version 1.03 disks have been found with `USER.EXE` dated either `08-21-86` *or* `08-24-86`.
+However, we are not convinced, so we have designated such disks **Windows 1.03b**.

 Directory listings of the six 360Kb distribution diskettes are provided below.